 Would you like to have your ideas heard and be a part of an event raising youth voices on climate action around Australia?

-We want young people from all walks of life to share their ideas and have their say on climate change.
-You’ll get the opportunity to contribute to the Global Youth Climate Statement, which will be shared with the Australian Government and world leaders at the COP29 climate summit in Azerbaijan in November.
+You’ll get the opportunity to contribute to the Global Youth Climate Statement, which will be shared with the Australian Government and world leaders at the COP30 climate summit in Brazil in November.

-Join us to have your say and meet other likeminded young people who are as passionate about climate change as you!
+Join us to have your say and meet other like-minded young people who are as passionate about climate change as you!

-Get involvedWhat is an LCOY?
+What is an LCOY?

 Local Conference of Youth (LCOY) is a national conference for children and young people that focuses on climate change.
 The overall goal of LCOY is to bring together young people in countries, including Australia, to network, explore and discuss issues affecting them that are related to climate change.
 It aims to collate young people’s ideas and experiences into a National Children and Youth Statement, which then contributes to the Global Youth Climate Statement that is submitted to the Conference of Parties (COP) climate negotiations.